-The summer of 2022 brought guests from all over to stay at our cozy ranch home in Milton.
+The summer of 2022 brought guests from all over to stay at our cozy ranch home.
 We finally got the guest bed set up and our tiling finished on the first floor.
 Our first guest came in June – the first of many.

 My friend Victoria and her husband came to visit first, kicking off the summer of family, friends, and fun.
 Victoria and her husband were very into coffee.

 If you know me at all, I can count the number of times I’ve had coffee in my life.
 While it is delicious, caffeine affects me a lot.
 I will have bad sleep for at least two nights after a single cup of coffee.
 So when they visited, I had to get my act together and do research on where the best cups of coffee in Burlington were.